EBI-Metagenomics/MAG-to-assembly-pipeline/README.md

 ## Introduction

 This Nextflow pipeline is designed to map Metagenome-Assembled Genome (MAG) accessions to their corresponding primary metagenome assemblies.
-The pipeline retrieves metadata links through the ENA API and verifies matches by comparing contig checksums between MAGs and assemblies.
+The pipeline retrieves metadata links through the [ENA Portal API and Browser API](https://ena-docs.readthedocs.io/en/latest/retrieval/programmatic-access.html), than verifies matches by comparing contig checksums between MAGs and assemblies.

 ## Pipeline Overview